tvheadend/tvheadend/docs/class/access_entry.md

 over the Internet.
 * For extra security always enter (a comma-separated list of) network prefix(es) (*Allowed networks*).
-* If you lock yourself out, you can use the [backdoor account](#emergency-backdoor-access) to regain access, or restart Tvheadend with the `--noacl` argument.
 * You can have multiple entries using the same username with varying rights, allowing you to enable / disable each as needed.
-Keep in mind that matching account entry permissions are combined (enabled entries only).
-* If you create an anonymous account, it also requires a [password](class/passwd) entry (enter an asterisk `*` for both the username and password fields when adding the entry).
+Note, matching (enabled) accounts will have permissions combined.

 ---